lavonnes/agentkit/typescript/agentkit/src/action-providers/onramp/README.md

 # Onramp Action Provider

-This directory contains the **OnrampActionProvider** implementation, which provides actions for onramp operations.
+This directory contains the **OnrampActionProvider** implementation, which provides actions for cryptocurrency onramp operations - specifically helping users purchase cryptocurrency using fiat currency (regular money like USD).

 ## Overview

 The OnrampActionProvider is designed to work with EvmWalletProvider for blockchain interactions.
-It provides a set of actions that enable [describe the main purpose/functionality].
+It provides actions that enable users to purchase cryptocurrency when they need more funds, integrating with Coinbase's onramp service.

 ## Directory Structure